jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 The state_vector property returns a copy of the raw state vector as a numpy array.
 This is useful if you want to write some Python code to perform your own processing of the result.

-However, if you just want to examine the state, the other three methods may be more useful.
-These  return the result as a Python dictionary with the keys that are easy to relate to the basis states.
-By default, any elements that have a probabilities close to zero are omitted to make the output easier to read.
+However, for just examining the state, the other three methods may be more useful.
+These  return the result as a Python dictionary with keys that are easy to relate to the basis states.
+By default, any elements that have probabilities close to zero are omitted to make the output easier to read.

 For example: